 In fact, traditional communities are autonomous societies, organised by traditional and customary law and administered by traditional leaders.
-Within a traditional community, legislative and executive and judicial functions are exercised in terms of indigenous and customary law, which also determines the degree and the modalities of the separation of
+Within a traditional community, legislative and executive and judicial functions are exercised in terms of indigenous and customary law, which also determines the degree and the modalities of the separation of these powers.
+Among the most significant aspects which regard the exercise of these powers is the institution of communal property.

-3. For instance, the Senate could be charged with the special task to authorize the execution by the Executive of international treaties or the employment of armed forces outside the country or even within the country for civil protection reasons.
+.
+For instance, the Senate could be charged with the special task to authorize the execution by the Executive of international treaties or the employment of armed forces outside the country or even within the country for civil protection reasons.

-4. In further submissions to this and other Theme Committees the IFP will address the issue of protection of political minorities in Parliament.
+.
+In further submissions to this and other Theme Committees the IFP will address the issue of protection of political minorities in Parliament.